AK-2406/A-Simple-Navbar/README.md

 # A-Simple-Navbar

-Design and code of s simple navigation menu with three links using HTML and CSS.
+Design and code of a simple navigation menu with three links using HTML and CSS.